ComplianceAsCode/content/BUILD.md

     `$ cd scap-security-guide/`
     `$ make rpm`

-  * To build an RPM for official release
+  * To build an RPM for official release use:

     `$ cd scap-security-guide/`
     `$ make SSG_VERSION_IS_GIT_SNAPSHOT=no rpm`